Skip to content

 Quickstart Tutorial: Python API for a Real Actuator via USB

-This page walks you through running a real actuator connected via USB and controlling it with Python using PULSAR HRI's Python API.
+This page walks you through the fastest way to run a real actuator connected via USB and control it with Python.
+It installs the Python API globally so you can test quickly from a terminal.

 👣 Step-by-Step Guide